vula-africa/coding_tests/tests/breakdown_ui/README.md

 - Any potential CSS or styling considerations
 - Any api calls or data fetching that may be required and hence the apis you would need to create on the backend
 - Any potential testing strategies or considerations

+# The output

+Please provide a clear and concise (sub 5 minute) breakdown of the components and their structure.
+Please record a short video explaining your thinking and the structure you have created using Loom or another screen recording tool.

+# Context

+The image is of a portfolio overview page.
+It shows a list of portfolio companies of an organisation with made up data.
+The page shows the following information:

+- A title
+- A search functionality (which filters the entire page)
+- A group of KPIs that come from the backend
+- A list of portfolio companies with the following information:
+  - The name of the company
+  - The amount of money invested in the company
+  - etc
+- Note that in the table, the group column has a high order value from the portfolio deals in that group.